devggaurav/newsApp-compose-multiplatform/README.md

 # newsApp-compose-multiplatform
-A new application to show news, for both android and IOS
+A news application to show news, for both android and IOS

+## Work in Progress.......